parson-AG/cidm-graph-iirds-sample/README.md

 1. In the file picker, select pi_fan/META-INF/metadata.rdf.
 1. Click **upload now**.

-The metadata of the pi_fan.iirds package is loaded into the FuseKi triple store.
+The metadata of the pi_fan.iirds package is loaded into the Fuseki triple store.

 ## Find all topics about the rotor